 To organize social gatherings and activities which celebrate friendships, and support local events and/or charities enveloped by our common interest in this marque.

-Every summer, at different cities in North America, the club holds its annual National Convention.
+Every summer, at different cities in North America, the club holds its annual National Convention – its Annual General Meeting.
 It is typically a gathering from Wednesday through Sunday consisting of, but not limited to the following events and activities:

 - Vendors and Sponsors Merchandise Display and Sales